Weber-AGV/SelfDrivingCars/wsu-cs-6300/linux.md

 - `cd [dir]`: Change the current directory to the directory specified.
 For example, `cd /home/user` would change the current directory to `/home/user`.
 - `pwd`: Print the path of the current working directory.

+## System Administaions Commands

+- `sudo`: `sudo [command]`: The `sudo` command stands for "Super User DO", and it is used to perform tasks that require administrative or root permissions.
+It is used in front of other commands to execute them with superuser privileges.

+ - `sudo apt update`: This command updates the list of available packages and their versions, but it does not install or upgrade any packages.
+Apt (Advanced Package Tool) is a command-line package manager and requires superuser permissions for many operations.

+- `sudo apt upgrade`: This command actually installs newer versions of the packages you have.
+After updating the lists, the package manager knows about available updates for the software you have installed.

 ## File and Directory Operations

 - `cp [source] [destination]`: Copy a file or directory from the source to the destination.